 - PEEL 2021/22 – An inspection of Sussex Police

-- The Mayor of Greater Manchester commissioned HMICFRS to inspect Greater Manchester Police and its safeguarding partners’ approach to investigating allegations of child criminal and sexual exploitation, and supporting victims and survivors.
-The post Terms of reference: Inspection of Greater Manchester Police and its safeguarding partners’ approach to child criminal and sexual exploitation appeared first on His Majesty’s Inspectorate of Constabulary and Fire & […]
+- Update on our inspection of Greater Manchester Police and its safeguarding partners’ approach to child criminal and sexual exploitation.
+The post Update on our inspection of Greater Manchester Police and its safeguarding partners’ approach to child criminal and sexual exploitation appeared first on His Majesty’s Inspectorate of Constabulary and Fire & Rescue Services.

 Check out our articles on Sussex Police, What is Policing by Consent, Two Tier Policing, Wasting Police Time and the highly questionable Sussex Family Justice Board.